KaylaPosthumusOW/FairyHaven_Homes/README.md

 - Created dynamic property listings that display detailed information, images, and amenities for each property.
 - Built a user profile page where users can edit their information and view their wishlist.
 - Implemented a filtering system that allows users to search for properties based on type, location, and features.
-- Designed interactive modals for property inquiries, adding properties to the wishlist, and managing user accounts.

 **Backend Functionalities:**
-- Set up RESTful API endpoints using PHP for managing users, properties, and comments.
 - Implemented server-side validation and error handling to ensure a robust and secure backend.
 - Used environment variables for configuration settings and to manage sensitive data securely.
 - Implemented admin functionalities for approving or declining new property listings and managing flagged comments.